-An educated, healthy and diverse population is key to Canada’s quality of life and success on the world stage.
+An educated, healthy and diverse population is key to Canada’s high quality of life and success on the world stage.

 A focus on disadvantaged groups, especially Aboriginal peoples, will be critical in realizing Canada’s full potential.

-At the same time, immigration policies must continue to help Canadian communities and enterprises to attract much-needed talent from abroad and to enable newcomers to integrate quickly within our economy.
+Immigration policies must continue to help Canadian communities and enterprises to attract much-needed talent from abroad and to enable newcomers to integrate quickly within our economy.
 Canada’s diverse society is an important advantage in attracting investments geared to the global marketplace.